Orthopedic Surgery Residency

 Medical Eduaction Specialist: Robin Chastain

-Total American Osteopathic Association (AOA) Approved Positions: 10
+Approved Positions: 10

 Length of Program: 5 years

 The mission of the residency in Orthopedic Surgery at Henry Ford Macomb is to prepare post-graduate physicians for the practice of Orthopedic Surgery.
 Orthopedic Surgery is the medical specialty that includes the study of and prevention of musculoskeletal diseases, disorders, and injuries and their treatment by medical, surgical, and physical methods.
 The trainers will provide experience and education in operative and non-operative procedures.
 They will provide this through exposure to operative procedures, office experience, and through orthopedic clinic patient management, as well as through formal didactic programs.
-Graduated residents will be prepared to practice as orthopedic surgeons at the end of their residency.

 The Orthopedic Residency Program is one of 8 fully accredited internship and residency training programs offered at Henry Ford Macomb.
 Henry Ford Macomb Hospital is home to the oldest continuous osteopathic orthopedic training program in the profession (established at Detroit Osteopathic Hospital in 1919), and has trained thousands of physicians to meet the demands of the changing health care environment.